 Aviation specialist Beaumont and Son has sealed a takeover of Paris firm Cabinet Garnault.

-The Paris office will operate under the banner Beaumont Garnault, with a partnership comprising Beaumont and Son partners, plus two former Cabinet Garnault aviation partners.
+As first revealed on www.thelawyer.com (5 January), the Paris office will operate under the banner Beaumont Garnault, with a partnership comprising Beaumonts’ partners plus two former Cabinet Garnault aviation partners.

-Beaumont Garnault will be managed by Beaumont and Son’s chairman, Neil McGilchrist, and its senior partner, John Balfour.
+Beaumont Garnault will be managed by Beaumonts chairman Neil McGilchrist and the firm’s senior partner John Balfour.